bitslabsyr/stack/README.md

 * _Description_: A short description for your project account.

 If the script returns a successful execution notice, you will now be able to login to STACK via the web front-end using your project account name and password combination.

+_Front End_

+After completing all the installation steps detailed below, the main web page will include a link titled "Create New Project."
+Clicking the link, you'll be asked to fill in the same information as in the command line script noted above.
+Upon completion, you'll be able to login with your project account.

 **Config File**